heidmotron/docs/pages/doc/integrations_new_changed.md

 ---
 Tanzu Observability by Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

+## Announcements

+* Depending on the Tanzu Observability version that you use, there might be slight differences between the UI and the documented procedures for setting up and managing your AWS integration.

 ## March 2022

 We added the following integrations in March 2022: